 1. You Don’t Need To Cram Keywords Into Your Text

 It isn’t about the number of times you repeat your exact keyword phrase.
-While it’s still a good idea to include it a couple times, there’s a little more wiggle room in what you can do and still come up in a Google search.
+While it’s still a good idea to include it a couple of times, there’s a little more wiggle room in what you can do and still come up in a Google search.

 2. Put Clickworthiness First

 Keywords used to be the most important part of a title and were found close to the beginning of the title as possible.
 Although keywords are still important, the main focus is now shifting to how “click-worthy” a title is.
 That means it targets the appropriate audience in a way that intrigues them to click the title and read further.
 You can increase the clickworthiness of your titles by making sure they are interesting and unique, even if that means the keyword appears a bit later.

 The title and the headline of your page should be very similar to confirm for the user that they are in the right place.
 If someone clicks the title “Gourmet Waffles Recipes,” they shouldn’t be brought to a page with a headline that reads “Best Pancake Recipes.”

 Make sure that users want to read and share your content.
 The goal is to offer information they couldn’t find anywhere else.
 Not sure how?
 Read our simple guide to creating web content to find out!

 5. Putting It All Together

 It’s easier than ever to enhance the user experience for your website visitors.
 With Google’s expanded ability for “understanding” content in context, it’s easier to make web content flow naturally and still maintain a good search engine ranking.
 A user doesn’t want to feel like they are constantly propositioned when they visit a site.
 You can now restructure your content, allowing for more creativity and enhance your overall value proposition.

 Links Web Design is a Website Design Company in Bangor, Maine.